TR4V0LT4/rainfall/level3/walkthrough.md

 done
 ```
 Look for 41414141 in the output. appears at %4$x, that means the offset is 7.

+The string ' %%%d\$x' % $i

+In Python string formatting with %, the %d is replaced by the value of $i (a shell variable).

+%%%d\$x becomes:

+%% → a literal % in the string.

+%d → replaced by the number $i.

+\$x → literally $x.

+So if $i = 4, it becomes: %4$x

+This is a format specifier for printf in C. It means: “print the 4th argument as a hexadecimal number.”

 ## Step 3: Exploit Script (Python)
 ```
 import struct